 What is a Semi-Frameless Shower Enclosure?

-Generally speaking, the semi-frameless shower enclosure is like the perfect combination of a framed shower and frameless shower.
-While it includes metal framing around the top and bottom of the shower door, the shower door itself is made of a thicker paned glass that does not feature any metal.
-The result is a clean and open glass shower door that makes the shower area look larger and more open.
+It includes metal framing around the top and bottom of the shower door, but the shower door itself is made of a thick-paned glass without metal.
+The result is a clean, open glass shower door that makes the shower area look larger and more open.
 At the same time, the metal framework at the top and bottom of the shower door helps to prevent water spillage onto your bathroom floors.

 The semi-frameless shower is the perfect mix between a framed and frameless shower enclosure.

 Like most shower installations, the overall cost will depend on the size of the shower, type of door and glass, and whether you are installing any customized features.
 All in all, the cost to install a semi-frameless shower enclosure will be between $890 on the low end and $2,000 or more on the high-end on average.